MrLately/pi_nas_raid_1/README.md

    Follow the on-screen instructions to select your drives and confirm the setup steps.

-## Important Notes

-- **Data Loss Warning**: The script will format the drives selected for the RAID 1 array, erasing all existing data.
-Ensure you have backups of any important data before proceeding.
-- **Drive Failure**: In case of a drive failure, replace the failed drive with a new one and add it to the RAID array to rebuild the mirror.
-- **Customization**: Advanced users can modify the script to change the mount point, share name, or RAID device name as needed.

 ## Usage

 Once the script completes, your NAS will be accessible over the network via the Samba protocol.
 You can access the shared folder from any computer on the same network: